isomerpages/moe-peircesec/_students/SWN Login Guide.md

 <img src="/images/SWN-Login-02.png" style="width:50%">

 **3\.
 Once connected, a login page will pop up.
 Login using your IAMS account.
-(Remember to check on the box to agree the T&C.)**
+(Remember to check on the box to agree the T&amp;C.)**

 <img src="/images/SWN-Login-03.png" style="width:50%">